 The idea that the force that brings the Monster to life is electricity comes from James Whale’s Frankenstein.
 Whale possibly borrowed the idea from Metropolis and probably using it more because it was a cool visual than because it made sense.
 However, Frankenstein tells Waldman that his equipment works because he has tapped into a ray ‘beyond ultra-violet’.

 Son of Frankenstein revised this to claim that Henry Frankenstein had accidentally tapped into cosmic rays in his experiment.
 Frankenstein Meets the Wolf Man goes back a step and uses some generic form of energy.
-House of Dracula picks up on some later medical breakthroughs as window dressing, to bridge the gap between fantastic problems and SF solutions, but from memory it doesn’t get into the hows and whys of Frankenstein.
+House of Dracula picks up on some later medical breakthroughs as window dressing, to bridge the gap between fantastic problems and SF solutions, but doesn’t get into the hows and whys of Frankenstein.

 And later, of course, DNA is discovered and a whole lot of later Frankenstein films just work on the common SF principle that ‘DNA’ stands for ‘magical life-essence’, to the detriment of Frankensteinian pseudoscience.

-So that’s the legacy of Frankenstein Meets the Wolf Man.
+So let’s talk about the legacies of Frankenstein Meets the Wolf Man.
 One, movie crossovers.
 The crappy fight scene here is the grandfather of the crappy fight scenes in Superman Versus Batman: Dawn of Boredom.
 And two, fudging the way movies work so that characters who really shouldn’t exist in the same sort of fictional universe can and do.
 The next two Universal Frankenstein movies – House of Frankenstein and House of Dracula also play with these ideas.
 But while all three of these films play with the notion of integrating these characters, they never quite pull it off.
 The three main characters never really interact enough.
 Their stories seem to run parallel within each movie, rather than playing off each other.
 This changes in the very final Universal Frankenstein movie – the imaginative and underappreciated Abbott and Costello Meet Frankenstein.